 Yes.
 There is no charge to store luggage at our store.
 Items left in the locked van while you hike will be safe.

-9. if the shuttle does not run, how else can I get to and from Flattop?
+9. On days when the shuttle does not run, how else can I get to and from the trailhead?

 - Take a cab ($45) to the trailhead with a bike in the trunk.
 If another person wants to do this, we'll introduce you to them so you can split the fare.
 We will help you load the 1-3 rental bikes in the cab and brief you on the best way to bike back downtown.

-- Rent a bike and put it on the front of the # 2 People Mover bus (fare $2) and take it to the corner of Lake Otis Boulevard and Abbott Road.
-Click here for a map of the route and here for the Schedule.
-From there, bike UP the remaining seven miles to the trailhead.
-The bus departs from the Downtown Transit Center which is on 6th Avenue between G and H. After arriving at the trailhead, lock up your bike, hike, then when done hiking, ride it mostly downhill to downtown which should take between about 45 minutes to an hour.
+- Rent a bike and put it on the front of the # 25 People Mover bus (fare $2) from downtown to the corner of Tudor and Elmore.
+Click here for the route map and here for its Schedule.
+From there, bike south on Elmore Road then east on Abbott Road UP the remaining seven miles to the trailhead.
+After arriving at the trailhead, lock up your bike, hike, then when done hiking, ride it mostly downhill to downtown which should take between about 45 minutes to an hour.

-- Take the People Mover # 2 bus with your bike on the front of it to Lake Otis and Abbott, then call a cab and pay it $20 to take you and your bike to the trailhead.
-Since the cabby will burn a lot of gas driving up the steep road and stress their brakes driving down, a $5 to $10 tip would be appropriate.
+- Take the #25 People Mover bus with your bike on the front of it to Tudor and Elmore then call a cab and pay it $25 to take you and your bike to the trailhead.

-- Take the # 2 bus without a bike to Abbott and Lake Otis and pay a cab $20 to take you to the trailhead.
+- Take the # 25 bus without a bike to Tudor and Elmore and pay a cab $25 to take you to the trailhead.
 When you're done hiking call a cab.
-Pay the $20 fare back to Lake Otis and Abbott where you can catch the inbound number 2 bus back downtown.
+Pay the $25 fare back to Lake Otis and Abbott where you can catch the inbound number 25 bus back downtown.